Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 Your system user account must have the System Customizer or System Administrator role.
 For more information, see How role-based security can be used to control access to entities in Microsoft Dynamics CRM.

 Have access to a Microsoft Azure platform service namespace that uses ACS version 2, to which Microsoft Dynamics CRM will post a message.
-For more information about how to create a namespace see Create a new service namespace.
+For more information about creating an ACS namespace see Create a new service namespace.

-If you are using Microsoft Dynamics CRM 2013, the server must be configured for Microsoft Azure integration according to the instructions in the topic Configure Microsoft Azure integration with Microsoft Dynamics CRM.
+If you are using Microsoft Dynamics CRM 2015, the server must be configured for Microsoft Azure integration according to the instructions in the topic Configure Azure integration with Microsoft Dynamics CRM.

 There must be a listener application actively listening to the specified solution endpoint for Microsoft Dynamics CRM to successfully post to the Microsoft Azure Service Bus.
 For more information, see Write a listener for a Microsoft Azure solution.